lossofego/spotify2soulseek/README.md

 ## Legal

 For personal use.
-Support artists n alladat. made by cowgirl
+Support artists n alladat. made by cowgirl @gondolacrawler